blucz/Mira/README.md

 This was developed in 2023 with a healthy dose of ChatGPT and Github CoPilot.
 The App icon was created using Stable Diffusion.

+## How to Use

+I don't publish Windows or Mac binaries because code signing is a pain.
+However, if you check this out, install nodejs and run `npm i; npm run build` in this folder, you'll get Windows and Mac binaries that run on your machine just fine.

 ## Keyboard commands:

 - Left / a: view previous image